Crochet short courses for Beginners and Improvers

 The most important thing is that you want to learn and you are ready to learn the basic stitches or some more techniques.
 You’ll have so much fun trying different things in each class and learning with other crocheters.
 I’ll provide a crochet hook for beginners and yarn for everyone’s samples and projects.

 I’ll also provide delicious homemade biscuits and a variety of hot drinks.
-And if we’re lucky, the Being Knitterly barista (Mr BK), will be around to make some rather nice coffee!

 How will you learn?